Thunatae

 The Thunatae (Ancient Greek: Θουνᾶται) were a Dardanian tribe, along with the Galabri, mentioned by Strabo.
 The Thunatae are mentioned as neighbors of the Maedi, a Thracian tribe.

 Name

 The tribe is mentioned by Ancient Greek author Strabo in his Geographica as Θουνᾶται Thunatai.
 The tribal name Thunatae/Thunatai has been connected to the Messapic name Daunioi/Daunii in Apulia (south-eastern Italy).

 Geography

 According to Strabo the Thunatae were a Dardanian tribe who bordered with the Thracian Maedi in the east.

-It has been suggested that the Thunatae may have been a Thracian people or probably strongly influenced by the neighbouring Thracians.
+Some scholars have suggested that the Thunatae may have been a Thracian people or probably strongly influenced by the neighbouring Thracians.
 However Strabo explicitly considers the Thunatae as a Dardanian people, also separating them from the Thracian tribe Maedi, hence from the Thracians.
 Strabo's account provides evidence that in their eastern territory the Dardanians bordered the Thracians.